dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

 running an extension that uses privileged APIs: loading the extension in the first place, and granting it access to privileged APIs.
-There's a certain bar for loading any extension regardless of its API usage that depends on its signed state and the Firefox build you want to run it in.
+There's a certain bar for loading any extension regardless of its API usage that depends on its signed state and the Datalus build you want to run it in.
 There's yet a higher bar for granting it access to privileged APIs.
 This section discusses how to load extensions so that they can access privileged APIs.